liushuyu6666/Jupiter_Restaurant_Backend_SpringBoot_New/HELP.md

 # Getting Started

+## Prepare application.properties
+1. Copy and paste the `application.properties.example` and rename it to `application.properties`.
+2. Replace some fields with your own values.

 ## Create S3 bucket
 Using `s3.tf` under the terraform folder to create a S3 bucket.
 1. Install terraform from https://developer.hashicorp.com/terraform/downloads